What is a Sinking Fund?

 For instance, I know the car will eventually need repairs.
 It’s a known expense.
 How much will these repairs cost?
 I have no idea (hopefully very little).
-Known expense, variable amount.

 I know that our life insurance premiums are due annually.
 It’s a known expense.
 How much will the premiums cost?
 We have term insurance, locked in for at least a decade, and it comes to $840 per year.
-Known expense, fixed amount.

 Based on past experience, let’s say we spend $2,000 per year on car repairs.
-That means I need to be socking away $167 into my Car Repairs account (or YNAB category, but we’ll get there).
+That means I need to be socking away $167 into my Car Repairs savings account (or YNAB category, but we’ll get there).
 For the life insurance premium, $70 per month means we’ll be able to pay for that premium easy-breezy.

-The beauty of the YNAB system is that all of these accounts can be easily managed right in the Budget.
-If you set up a Car Repairs category, you just “sink” money into it every month and watch the balance rise.
+The beauty of the YNAB system is that all of these accounts can be easily managed right in your budget.
+When you’re setting up a sinking fund, you just create a Car Repairs category in YNAB, and then you just “sink” or set aside money into it every month and watch the balance rise.

 In order to keep the number of physical accounts down at our household, I only use a separate account for our New Car Fund (I wish).
 All of the other accounts are small enough I don’t bother earning any interest.
 It’s your personal call though.